-In this issue, I will consider how to store crypto assets (including NFT).
+In this article, I will explain how to store crypto assets and NFT.

 How do you store crypto assets and NFT after you purchase them?
 In most cases, you probably keep your crypto assets in your exchange account, or in your “MetaMask” wallet for NFT purchased at OpenSea.